Analysis: Quartet of classics featured greatest toes on turf

 The second-guessing began immediately after the Bills shunned a squib kick and kicked the ball out of the end zone.

-“I’ve heard all day about how they should have squib kicked it,” Feely said.
-“Say you squib kick it and they jump on it, remember, the clock doesn’t start until they touch the ball — it’s like a basketball rolling out downcourt.
-If they jump on it on the 30, maybe one second goes off.
+“I’ve heard all day about how they should have squib-kicked it,” Feely said.
+“Say you squib-kick it and they jump on it, remember, the clock doesn’t start until they touch the ball — it’s like a basketball rolling out downcourt.
+If they jump on it on the 30, maybe 1 second goes off.
 But they’ve gained 5 yards of field position.
 That’s not an advantage.

 “Now, if you kick it to the 3 where now they have to return it, now there’s an advantage there,” Feely added.
 “But you risk a big return.